grjohnson1/Python/README.md

 `py pdf_keyword_search.py`

+## mazeGenerator.py
+Draw a maze using a grid layout.
+This gave me the idea to create a maze game for my website at dochano.com.

+`py mazeGenerator.py`

 # Preparing
 The following steps will allow for you to pull down the projects and get them to work locally.
 I elected to place this after the projects so you can determine if there is interest before installing.